-Trees provide us with shade, supply us with oxygen, and are a beautiful part of our lawns.
-They can also cause foundational damage.
+While they provide us with shade, supply us with oxygen, and are a beautiful part of our lawns, trees can also be troublesome.
+Trees can affect home foundation in a very bad way.
 Here’s a few ways your trees may be affecting your home’s foundation.

 If you go outside and inspect one of the trees in your front yard, you’ll probably spot a few roots where the tree joins the ground.
 Beneath this, however, is a large and unwieldy system of roots that’s much larger than the aboveground portion of the tree.
 While roots aren’t actually the main way that trees affect foundation, small roots can chip away at the concrete walls of a home’s foundation.
 If you think this is happening to your home, you may need the help of a Tulsa foundation repair service.